 Creating message box "What is your name?" >

 Finished Input Box "What is your name?".

 The step was okay.

-After you have created your Workflow, click Save and Close.
-The Workflow appears in the Advanced Workflows node of the Site tree and is ready to be used in Event Rules.
+After you have created your task, click Update and Close.
+The workflow appears in the Advanced Workflows node of the Site tree and is ready to be used in Event Rules.

 (Optional) In the Advanced Options area, specify the number of seconds after which to terminate the workflow if it fails to execute.
 The Terminate the process check box is selected by default.
 If you clear the check box, the process will run indefinitely, which is probably not the desired behavior.